obheda12/Solidity-Security-Compendium/days/day1.md

 # Transaction Order Dependence (Front-running)

+**NOTE**: Ethereum is now a POS chain and this is not as prevalent however the context of this vulnerability is still important to understand different attack flows for auditors.

 Transaction Order Dependence (TOD) is a vulnerability in smart contracts that arises when the execution outcome of a contract function depends on the order of transactions.
 This vulnerability can be exploited by malicious actors who manipulate transaction ordering to gain an unfair advantage or disrupt the intended behavior of the smart contract.

 ## Impact